 Allen sculpted at least three frogs, two were a pair of bookends and a third was found as a single clay amphibian sitting atop an attached clay base.
 His commissions list called it “Frog (large) for rock.”
 He mentions a frog fountain in his diary in 1912 in a list with the heading “Commissions beginning September, 1912” along with two other fountain pieces.
-Carrying that forward, he finished the frog on October 10th, took it home on the 14th to photograph.
-With the exception of a note that on March 29th he, “Worked on base of fountain, (frogs),” there is no other mention of a Frog Fountain until he lists it in 1922 as having been paid $100
+Carrying that forward, he notes that he finished the frog on October 10th and took it home on the 14th to photograph.
+With the exception of a note that on 3/29/1913 he “Worked on base of fountain, (frogs),” there is no other mention of a Frog Fountain until he lists it in 1922 as having been paid $100.

-Exhibited at MFA 2/17/13 with Crippled Frog Bookends
+Exhibited at Museum of Fine Arts with Crippled Frog Bookends, 2/17/13